McAfee True Key Review 2023: How Well Does It Protect You?

 Installation & Usage

-In order to start using the password manager, you'll need to create a free True Key account.
+To start using True Key, you'll need to create a free account.
 Simply enter your name, email address, and master password, the last of which will be used for future logins.
-Be careful when creating a master password and try not to pick one that is easy or obvious.
-We recommend making it as complex as possible, but still, something that you can recall off the top of your head.
-True Key will provide feedback about the password you've entered and give hints on how to strengthen it.
+Try not to pick a master password that is easy or obvious.
+We recommend making it as complex as possible, but still, something that you can easily recall.
+True Key lets you know how good your password is and gives hints on how to strengthen it.

-The desktop version of True Key seems to be little more than a forwarding service for the browser dashboard.
-You can install something called the "True Key app", which is necessary for importing data sets, however, when double-clicking on this, the browser dashboard opens.
-After registering, a brief tutorial walks you through the dashboard's ins and outs, also explaining the different menu items.
+True Key's desktop version is little more than a forwarding service for its browser extension.
+You can install the "True Key app", which is necessary for importing data sets, however, if you double-click on it, the browser extension will open.
+Once registered, a brief tutorial walks you through the app's ins and outs and explains its menu items.

 McAfee walks you through using True Key in a brief tutorial.

-When importing, you can select which data sets should be transferred.
-During our assessment, this worked very well, and most data sets were accurately imported, however, credit cards and other data with different formats can create issues for the program.
+True Key allows users to select which data sets to import.
+This worked very well during testing, and most data sets were accurately imported.
+Unfortunately, credit cards and other data with different formats can create issues for the program.

-If you activate quick login in the app's settings, when visiting a site for which your login data is saved, you'll be automatically logged in.
-However, autologin and autofill didn't always work seamlessly during testing (more on that below).
-An enhanced browser extension capable of quickly supplying login credentials to the proper fields would come in particularly handy here.
+If you activate "Instant Log in", whenever you visit a site for which there's a relevant data set, you'll be automatically logged in.
+Unfortunately, this and autofill didn't always work during testing (more on that below).
+An enhanced browser extension that can quickly supply login credentials to the relevant fields would be a nice addition.

-As far as usability is concerned, we're torn.
-The dashboard is well organized and easy to get a feel for, with login records more readily accessible than in other programs.
-At the same time, however, the absence of a "true" browser extension is felt for all the wrong reasons, with some of the service's features made unnecessarily complicated to use via the web dashboard.
+In terms of usability, it's hard to pass judgment on True Key.
+Its web dashboard is well-organized and easy to use, and login records are more readily accessible than in other programs.
+At the same time, the absence of a "true" browser extension is felt for all the wrong reasons, with some of the service's features made unnecessarily complicated to use as designed.

-Particularly if you're accustomed to easy logins with other password managers, you might become frustrated with True Key's insistence on jumping between tabs and manually copying data.
+Should you be accustomed to straightforward logins with other password managers, you might get frustrated at True Key's insistence on jumping between tabs and manually copying data.

 Features

-Generally speaking, True Key does everything that a password manager is meant to: It saves your login data, generates secure passwords, and helps to log in fast using its autofill option for existing accounts on known websites.
+True Key is capable of doing everything that we expect from a password manager: It safely stores your login data, generates secure passwords, and helps to log in fast using its autofill option for existing accounts on known websites.

 Autofill

-True Key's autofill is not as reliable as we had hoped: Even minor adjustments or differences to a stored URL can cause the password manager to stop working.
-On occasion, even after updating the URL, the blue True Key logo failed to appear in the login form.
-Once again, an expandable browser extension without different tabs would be more practical, since it would make it possible to copy login credentials quickly without having to jump between windows.
+True Key's autofill is not as reliable as we had hoped: Even minor adjustments or differences between a stored and visited URL can disable the password manager.
+Even after we updated the URL, the blue True Key logo failed to appear on several occasions in the login form.
+Once again, an expandable browser extension would be more practical, since users could then conveniently copy login credentials without navigating from tab to tab.

 Autofill worked most of the time during our evaluation, but not always.

 However, True Key is flexible when it comes to creating new passwords.
-Should you set up a new account somewhere, you can easily and automatically save its password by clicking on the True Key logo.
-Unfortunately, not every password field is identified as such, and on some occasions, we needed to jump to the True Key window in order to activate the password generator.
+Click on the True Key logo whenever you register a new account to easily and automatically save your details.
+Unfortunately, not every password field is identified as such, and we sometimes had to jump to the True Key window to activate its password generator.

-All in all, it must be said that McAfee's insistence on browser-based usage does sacrifice a fair deal of convenience and comfort.
+All in all, McAfee's insistence on a browser-based interface comes at the cost of both convenience and comfort.

 True Key can automatically generate a password for you in login forms.